About Shawano County

 Courts & Case Records

-The Shawano County Circuit Court, located at 311 North Main Street, Shawano, WI 54166, serves as the trial court of general jurisdiction for the county and can be reached at (715) 526-9312.
+Shawano County Circuit Court, located at 311 North Main Street, Shawano, WI 54166, is the trial court of general jurisdiction for Shawano County and can be contacted through the office’s website.
 Wisconsin's circuit courts handle civil, criminal, family, probate, juvenile, and small claims matters.
 Shawano County Circuit Court is part of Wisconsin's Ninth Judicial Administrative District.

 - The Register in Probate handles estate matters, guardianships, and mental health commitments, with offices integrated within the Circuit Court Clerk's operations.